MailTape/MailTape-v1/_posts/2022-05-01-Noon-Garden.md

 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/491/track6.mp3'
 track7_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/491/track7.mp3'
 ---
 <p id="introduction">Today, we present a delightful selection of eclectic discoveries to welcome you into your Sunday morning.
-For this awakening, our dear guest, [Noon Garden](https://hinakoomori.bandcamp.com/album/a-journey) curates a pass of vibrant tracks to add some energy into these early hours.
+For this awakening, our dear guest, [Noon Garden](https://noon-garden.bandcamp.com/) curates a pass of vibrant tracks to add some energy into these early hours.
 Based in London, Noon Garden is the pioneer of the exotic psych-pop movement, drawing influence from African funk, disco, and psychedelic movements of past and present.
-Crafting smooth textures of funk and electro treadings, Noon Garden's most recent album Noon Garden compiles groove after groove.
+Crafting smooth textures of funk and electro treadings, Noon Garden's most recent album [Beulah Spa](https://noon-garden.bandcamp.com/album/beulah-spa) released April 1st, 2022.
 </p>

 # Noon Garden's selections